 EU antitrust investigation into iMessage

-The EU's Digital Markets Act (DMA) aims to limit the market power of big tech companies and promote competition.
-At the heart of this investigation is the question of messaging interoperability.
-This means that users should be able to use messaging apps of their choice and still communicate seamlessly with their contacts.
-However, the DMA only affects market-dominant companies in each area.
+The EU's Digital Markets Act (DMA) aims to limit the market power of large technology companies and promote competition.
+At the heart of this investigation is the issue of messaging interoperability.
+This means that users should be able to use the messaging apps of their choice and still communicate seamlessly with their contacts.
+However, the DMA only affects dominant companies in each field.
 Apple argued that iMessage should be exempt from the rules due to its limited active user base in the EU.
-This may sound different in the US, where iMessage is widely used, but in Europe WhatsApp is the dominant force.
-According to a report According to Bloomberg's report, Apple is expected to win and iMessage will be exempt from the EU's new antitrust rules, based on the assessment that iMessage is not popular enough among business users in the EU to be affected by the regulations.
+This may sound different in the US, where iMessage is widely used, but in Europe, WhatsApp is the dominant force.
+According to a report by Bloomberg, Apple is expected to win and iMessage will be exempt from the EU's new antitrust rules.
+This is based on the assessment that iMessage is not popular enough among business customers in the EU to be affected by the regulations.

 Apple plans to support RCS in the future

-The future of iMessage in the EU looks positive, at least from an antitrust perspective.
-Apple has already taken steps to improve messaging interoperability by opting to support the Rich Communication Services (RCS) standard.
-This will allow the company according to 2024.
+The future of iMessage in the EU therefore looks positive, at least from an antitrust perspective.
+Apple has already taken steps to improve messaging interoperability by opting to support the Rich Communication Services (RCS) standard, which the company plans to introduce in 2024.
 This may have helped Apple convince the EU that iMessage is sufficiently compatible to promote competition in the messaging market without having to make drastic changes.
 However, it remains to be seen how the situation develops and whether the antitrust investigation into Apple and iMessage will be finally resolved.
 In the meantime, users can continue to benefit from a secure and efficient messaging service.
-Are you looking for new accessories?
-Then take a look in our Amazon Storefront - there you will find numerous products from leading providers, also for HomeKit and Co.!
+Looking for new accessories?
+Then take a look at our Amazon Storefront – there you'll find numerous products from leading providers, including those for HomeKit and other devices!
 (Photo by Unsplash / Christian Lue)